-Professor Chris Fitzpatrick’s article in the Irish Times published 13th October 2020 is chiefly remarkable, not so much for its all too common unbalanced interpretation historical events, but for his illusory superiority.
+Professor Chris Fitzpatrick’s Irish Times article of 13 October 2020 is remarkable, not for its predictable distortion of historical events, but for its illusory sense of superiority.

-Fitzpatrick declares that ‘in the annals of medical history, it’s rare to come across a medical student who sets out to kill another person.’
-Fitzpatrick, as you might guess, is a professor of medicine not of history.
-It is an entirely false statement and is exemplar of the genre of Irish barstool history.
-A pseudohistory learned while sitting on or lying under a barstool while a drunken leprechaun spouts out his/her social climbing musings by denigrating others.
+Fitzpatrick asserts that “in the annals of medical history, it’s rare to come across a medical student who sets out to kill another person.”
+This is demonstrably false.
+Fitzpatrick, as one might guess, is a professor of medicine, not of history.
+His claim is emblematic of a genre I call Irish barstool history: a pseudohistory absorbed while perched on or collapsed beneath a barstool, listening to a drunken leprechaun pontificate on social status by denigrating others.

-Fitzpatrick in this article sets out to denigrate Kevin Barry, a medical student who became involved in the Irish war of Independence.
-He was captured by the British, tortured and executed on the 1st of November 1920.
-He was only 18 years old and his hanging made headlines across the globe, his youth and his fight for freedom made him a hero.
-A song appeared shortly after his death and has been covered by many artists at home and abroad including the great Leonard Cohen.
+In this article, Fitzpatrick sets out to denigrate Kevin Barry, a medical student who joined the Irish War of Independence, was captured, tortured, and executed by the British on 1 November 1920.
+He was only 18 years old.
+His hanging made global headlines; his youth and sacrifice turned him into a symbol of freedom.
+A ballad commemorating Barry appeared soon after and has been covered by countless artists, including Leonard Cohen.

 EJ